Pioneer 11: Spacecraft design

-The Pioneer 11 bus measures 36 cm deep and with six 76 cm panels forming the hexagonal structure.
-The bus houses propellant to control the orientation of the probe and eight of the twelve scientific instruments.
-The spacecraft has a mass of 259 kilograms.
+The Pioneer 11 bus is 36 cm deep and consists of six 76 cm panels forming a hexagonal structure.
+The bus houses the propellant used to control the spacecraft’s orientation and eight of its 12 scientific instruments.
+The spacecraft has a mass of 259 kg.

-Attitude control and propulsion

-Orientation of the spacecraft was maintained with six 4.5-N, hydrazine monopropellant thrusters: pair one maintains a constant spin-rate of 4.8 rpm, pair two controls the forward thrust, pair three controls attitude.
-Information for the orientation is provided by performing conical scanning maneuvers to track Earth in its orbit, a star sensor able to reference Canopus, and two Sun sensors.
+The spacecraft's orientation was maintained by six 4.5 N hydrazine monopropellant thrusters.
+The thrusters were arranged in three pairs: one pair maintained a constant spin rate of 4.8 rpm, another controlled forward thrust, and the third controlled attitude.
+Orientation information was provided by conical scanning maneuvers used to track Earth as it orbited the Sun, a star tracker capable of tracking Canopus, and two Sun sensors.

-Communications
+Communication system

-The space probe includes a redundant system transceivers, one attached to the high-gain antenna, the other to an omni-antenna and medium-gain antenna.
-Each transceiver is 8 watts and transmits data across the S-band using 2110 MHz for the uplink from Earth and 2292 MHz for the downlink to Earth with the Deep Space Network tracking the signal.
-Prior to transmitting data, the probe uses a convolutional encoder to allow correction of errors in the received data on Earth.
+Pioneer 11 had a redundant communications system with two transceivers: one connected to the high-gain antenna and the other to the omnidirectional and medium-gain antennas.
+Each transceiver had a power output of 8 W and operated in the S band, receiving commands from Earth at 2110 MHz and transmitting data at 2292 MHz.
+The Deep Space Network tracked the spacecraft's signal.
+Before transmission, the probe used convolutional coding to allow errors in the received data to be detected and corrected on Earth.